 But, if you desire to help you, then all I believe we all need is: an open, determined and curious mind.

-Now there are many approaches to personal development but the one I aspire to, as detailed on the face of this blog page, is quite simple: my Triple A (AAA) approach to any form of personal development is:
+Now there are many approaches to personal development but the one I aspire to, as detailed on the face of this blog page, is quite simple.
+A system I developed summarising this process: my Triple A (AAA) approach to any form of personal development is:

 Today I will elaborate on the first of the three A’s: AWARENESS.

 What does it mean to be Aware or rather Self-Aware?